Catastrophic fires in Oregon and California

 More than a month after the fires abated the burn scars were still clearly visible in satellite imagery.
 On the GOES-17 Natural Color RGB from 29 October (Figure 9), they can be seen as the quite large dark brown regions surrounded by green vegetation.

 Impact of California 2020 fires on atmospheric composition

-Data from multiple satellites used to investigate the atmospheric impact of the extensive 2020 California fires.
+Using satellite data to investigate the atmospheric impact of the 2020 California fires.